halide/visual_debugger/README.md

 ## Demo program:

 We provide a demo program to show how to use the visual debugger.
-It can be found in the `demo` directory.
+It can be found in the `demo` directory, with an accompanying  cmake file (pay no attention to the `demo/developer` folder: it is intended only for people developing and maintaining the debugger).

 The demo also demonstrates how to group multiple `Func`s for debugging through the `replay()` API, also present in `include/debug-api.h`.
 This allows one to capture the realization context of `Func`s and postpone their actual realization to a later point during the interactive visual debugging session (a list of available `Func`s for replay will be shown in the GUI).